John Arthur Roebuck: Political career

 John Arthur Roebuck by Maull & Polyblank, 1856.

 He was elected as a member of Parliament for Bath in 1832, declaring himself "an independent member of that house".
 A disciple of Jeremy Bentham and a friend of John Stuart Mill, Roebuck professed advanced political opinions, which he resolved to uphold in the House of Commons.
 In general, he took up an attitude of hostility to the government of the day, whatever it was, which he retained throughout his life.
 He attacked everyone who differed from him with such vehemence as to earn the nickname of "Tear 'em."
 He was never sympathetic with the Whigs, and never let an opportunity go to exhibit his contempt for them.
 In 1852, he wrote "The whigs, have ever been an exclusive and aristocratic faction, though at times employing democratic principles and phrases as weapons of offence against their opponents. ...
 When out of office they are demagogues; in power they become exclusive oligarchs".

 He opposed the use of coercion in Ireland; advocated the abolition of sinecures; and proposed withdrawing the veto from the House of Lords.
 In 1835 he collected in a volume a series of Pamphlets for the People in support of his political views.
 In one of his pamphlets Roebuck denounced newspapers and everybody connected with them.
-As a result, John Black, the then editor of The Morning Chronicle, challenged him to a duel which was fought on 19 November 1835.
+As a result, John Black, the editor of The Morning Chronicle, challenged him to a duel which was fought on 19 November 1835.
 Neither party was injured.
 He failed to be re-elected for Bath in 1837, but he regained the seat in 1841.

 In 1843, he proposed a motion in favour of secular education, which was rejected.
 In the debate on the Irish Colleges Bill, he taunted the Irish supporters of the bill with such bitterness that John Patrick Somers, MP for Sligo, threatened to challenge him to a duel.
 In April 1844 Roebuck defended the Home Secretary Sir James Graham from various charges, and was denounced by George Smythe, 7th Viscount Strangford, as the "Diogenes of Bath," whose actions were always contradictory.
 Roebuck's reply to this led to Smythe demanding a duel or a retraction.